-No doubt mixed hair is a whole different ball game than how I manage my own hair.
-When I was new to the game of maintaining my biracial daughter’s hair I was constantly looking up articles on how to care for mixed hair and what products I should be using.
+No doubt mixed hair is a whole different ball game than how I manage my own curly hair.
+When I was new to the game of maintaining my biracial daughter’s curly hair I was constantly looking up articles on how to care for mixed hair and what products I should be using.

-I didn’t have help from my family because they wanted to treat it like White hair, (brushing it out all the time) and her dad wanted to treat it like Black hair, (putting grease in it).
+I didn’t have help from my family because they wanted to treat her biracial hair like white hair, (brushing it out all the time, shampooing it every day) and her dad wanted to treat it like black hair, (putting grease in it).

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Products To Use
+Products To Use For Mixed Hair

 - Sturdy, wide tooth comb